-When the initial field statement proposal is approved by each committee member, have each member sign and date the draft as approved and place a copy of the this draft in your file in the department office.
+When the field statement proposal is approved by each committee member, each member should sign and date the draft as approved and the student should submit a copy of it to the Graduate Student Academic Success Specialist.

-PRELIMINARY OUTLINE AND BIBLIOGRAPHY FOR EACH FIELD STATEMENT
+PRELIMINARY OUTLINE AND BIBLIOGRAPHY FOR THE FIELD STATEMENT

-When the final draft of the preliminary outline and bibliography is approved by each committee member, have each member sign and date the draft as approved, and place a copy of this draft in your file in the department office.
+When each committee member approves the final draft of the preliminary outline and bibliography, each member should sign and date the draft as approved, and the student should submit a copy of it to the Graduate Student Academic Success Specialist.

-FINAL APPROVAL OF FIELD STATEMENT AND DISSERTATION PROPOSAL
+FINAL APPROVAL OF FIELD STATEMENT AND PROPOSAL